arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 scripts are named `coordinator_<number-of-coordinator>.sh` (e.g.
 `coordinator_0.sh`, `coordinator_1.sh`, `coordinator_2.sh`).

-Execute parallel restore scripts
+Step 5: Execute parallel restore scripts
 --------------------------------

 The `coordinator_<number-of-coordinator>.sh` scripts, that were created in the previous script, now have to be executed on each machine where a coordinator is running.
 This will start a parallel restore of the dump.

-Revert to the initial Replication Factor
+Step 6: Revert to the initial Replication Factor
 ----------------------------------------

 Once the _arangorestore_ process on every coordinator is completed, the